pink-junkjard/hyperfiddle/README.md

 > <http://www.hyperfiddle.net/> – demos and overview

-Hyperfiddle abstracts over client/server data sync for Datomic APIs.
-Hyperfiddle extends Datomic's immutable database semantics to the API.
+Hyperfiddle abstracts over client/server data sync for Datomic APIs by extending Datomic's immutable database semantics to the API.
 Unlike REST/GraphQL/whatever, Hyperfiddle's data sync *composes*.
 If React.js is managed DOM, Hyperfiddle is managed database and network.

 Hyperfiddle models API inter-dependencies as a graph (I need query-X and also query-Y which depends query-Z).
 This graph lets the I/O runtime understand the structure and data flows of the application, which permits interesting optimization opportunities.